INSPIRE -

 “I keep looking for things that add something to my life and that of others.”

-Helping other people, that’s something Leo knew he wanted to do from a very young age.
+Helping others was something Leo knew he wanted to do from a very young age.
 “My father set an example for me.
-He was always there for others, especially people who had it rough.
-When I was younger I saw him put money into the hand of a struggling aunt.
-He didn’t want anyone to know, but I’d seen it.
-He wasn’t out for anything big for himself either.
-He once told me: ‘I could drive a bigger car if I wanted to, but I want your life to be good, in case something happens to me.’
-His instinct was right, because he passed away not long after.
+He was always there for others, especially those who were struggling.
+When I was younger, I saw him slip money into the hand of a struggling aunt.
+He didn’t want anyone to know, but I saw it.
+He wasn’t after anything for himself either.
+He once told me, ‘I could drive a bigger car if I wanted, but I want your life to be good, in case something happens to me.’
+His instinct was right; he passed away not long after.
 I was seventeen.”

-Leo deviated from his dream and started a degree in engineering.
-“I didn’t know what I wanted to do.
+Leo veered away from his original dream and began a degree in engineering.
+“I didn’t really know what I wanted to do.
 When I finished my studies, I didn’t want to end up just working for yuppies.
-I wanted to do something that had societal value.
-The great thing was that I got the opportunity to spend ten years working in hospital construction.
-That has meant more to me than building a villa for some rich dude ever could.
+I wanted to do something that had real societal value.
+The great thing was that I got the chance to spend ten years working on hospital construction.
+That meant far more to me than building a villa for some wealthy client ever could.
 Hahaha!”

 Paradise